-The Plainview Area Endowment manages charitable funds for the benefit of the people of Plainview and the surrounding area.
+The Plainview Area Endowment was created for the benefit of the people of Plainview and the surrounding area.
 Charitable organizations that are located in, or are primarily serving residents of, Plainview and the surrounding area can turn to us for help with projects that address community needs.
 As a permanent endowment, we ensure that a pool of resources is ready to help today, tomorrow and countless tomorrows to come.

 Who Do We Fund?

 Grantmaking policy and grant award recommendations are made by the Plainview Area Endowment Advisory Board.
 The Endowment restricts its support to organizations in Plainview and the surrounding area which are 501(c)(3) or the government equivalent.
-Grants may be made for start-up funding, general operating support, program support and demonstration programs.
 The Endowment does not make grants to individuals, for political purposes, to retire indebtedness or for payment of interest or taxes.

 How To Apply for a Grant